SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-09-Debugging/README.md

     ![screenshot alt text](images/Stop_tweet_comments.jpg)

 1. In the Web IDE Workspace, expand the project _cloud-cf-furnitureshop-product-ratings_, created during the previous exercise.
-Right-click on the tweet_comments module and select  _Run – Run as Node.js Application_.
+Right-click on the tweet_comments module and select  _Run – Run as NodeJS Application_.

     ![screenshot alt text](images/Run_as_NodejsApp.jpg)